 - Explore the Agentic Framework for building AI agents

-- Check out SDK examples for real-world patterns
+- Check out our examples for real-world patterns

 - Review authentication best practices